RedisInsight/Tutorials/src/vss/intro.md

 - Text passages
 - Images
 - Videos
-- Music titles.
+- Music titles

 One approach to dealing with unstructured data is to vectorize it.
 Vectorizing means mapping unstructured data to a flat sequence of numbers.

 Vectors represent the data embedded in an N-dimensional space.

 Machine learning models have facilitated the rise of embeddings as a widely embraced method for generating dense, low-dimensional vector representations.

 Given a suitable machine learning model, the generated embeddings can encapsulate complex patterns and semantic meanings inherent in data.

 You can use Redis Stack as a vector database, which allows you to: